 Investment properties are measured initially at cost and subsequently at fair value (see paragraph 1.19 Fair Value Measurement).
-Properties are not depreciated but are revalued annually as necessary dependent on changes in market conditions in the year.
+Properties are not depreciated but are revalued annually unless their carrying value can be demonstrated to be not materially different to fair value at the balance sheet date.
 Gains and losses on revaluation are posted to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement.
 The same treatment is applied to gains and losses on disposal.
 Such gains and losses, however, are not permitted by statutory arrangements to have an impact on the General Fund Balance and are therefore reversed out in the Movement in Reserves Statement and credited to the Capital Adjustment Account and (for any sale proceeds greater than £10,000) the Capital Receipts Reserve.